UK economy grows at fastest rate in six years in 2013

 The growth figures were a boon for Britain's coalition government.
 Opinion polls for the 2015 election suggest the Conservative-led government still lags behind the Labour opposition, which says Britons have been hurt by the rising cost of living.

-"Growth is broadly based, with manufacturing growing fastest of all," Chancellor George Osborne said after the data.
+"Growth is broadly based, with manufacturing growing fastest of all," finance minister George Osborne said after the data.
 But Ed Balls, Labour's finance spokesman, said it was no recovery for working people facing a cost-of-living crisis.

 Output in Britain's service sector - which makes up more than three-quarters of GDP - rose by 0.8 percent in the fourth quarter, maintaining its pace from previous months, which was the fastest in a year.